magnusbaeck/logstash-filter-verifier/README.md

 ## Known limitations and future work

-* Some log formats don't include all timestamp components.
+Some log formats don't include all timestamp components.
 For example, most syslog formats don't include the year.
 This should be dealt with somehow.
-* JSON files are tedious to write for a human with brackets, braces, double quotes, and escaped double quotes everywhere and no native support for comments.
-We should support YAML in addition to JSON to make it more pleasant to write test case files.

 ## License